 3. what makes collabyrinth consulting unique? is there a specific methodology collabyrinth employs?

 why yes there is! however, it may more accurately be described as an applied philosophy practiced amongst a community of professional design facilitators who work with and support each other’s attempts to aid specific target markets. the philosophy/methodology is commonly called DESIGNSHOP. it is the collaborative use of particular processes, tools, environments and time to produce consistent breakthrough problem-solving.

 for more detailed information, enjoy this downloadable article The DesignShop Process

 4. what is the big difference between ordinary facilitation and design sessions?

-ordinary facilitators operate as a uninterested 3rd-party–a traffic cop, if you will–employing a set of tactics meant to move you efficiently and effectively through an ordinary meeting. the problem is that ordinary meetings suck! design sessions, on the other hand, are custom designed to achieve your desired results, while exciting participants about the unfolding possibilities. the design facilitator remains a fully engaged stakeholder in the process the entire time.
+ordinary facilitators operate as disinterested 3rd-parties–traffic cops, if you will–employing a set of tactics meant to move you efficiently and effectively through an ordinary meeting. the problem is that ordinary meetings suck! design sessions, on the other hand, are creative, customized events, designed to achieve your particular desired results, while exciting participants about the unfolding possibilities. the design facilitator remains a fully engaged stakeholder in the process the entire time.

 for more information, enjoy this downloadable article “The Difference Between Facilitated Meetings and Design Sessions”.